 Wilderness backpacking safaris are led by experienced Trails Guides and feed off their passion for the African bush.
 The only requirements being a spirit of adventure, a love of nature and the ability to spend long periods carrying a backpack!

 Try to avoid uniform colours like all white or black, also bright colours such as red, yellow or pink.
 And do not wear camouflage clothing as this could be met with suspicion by the authorities.
-Rather wear colours such as brown, khaki or green which are far more likely to blend well with the colours you would find in the bush.
+Rather wear colours such as brown, khaki or green to help you lend in.

 Before you put on your shoes always give them a good shake, a tap and look to ensure that nothing has crawled in.
 The last thing you want to do is put your foot in to find a scorpion at the other end.
 Remember – Shake, tap and look.